Atmospheric river blasts Pacific Northwest bringing avalanche and flood danger

-Due to the heavy snow and avalanche risk, Snoqualmie and Stevens passes, along major interstates east of Seattle, have been shut down in both directions.
+Because of the heavy snow and avalanche risk, Snoqualmie and Stevens passes, along major interstates east of Seattle, have been shut down in both directions.

 Between heavy rain, flooding, standing water, debris, snow & avalanche danger, February is leaving in a LOUD way.
 Wherever and however you're traveling please be cautious, give road workers room and be prepared for unexpected delays/closures. #wawx— Washington State DOT (@wsdot) February 28, 2022

-Atmospheric rivers, sourced from the tropical Pacific Ocean, are narrow jets of moisture that produce a substantial portion of the precipitation that falls between autumn and spring in the western U.S. and Canada.
+Atmospheric rivers, sourced from the tropical Pacific Ocean, are narrow jets of moisture that produce a substantial portion of the precipitation that falls between autumn and spring in the western United States and Canada.
 Several atmospheric river events between October and December resulted in devastating flooding in Washington state and British Columbia.

 From November: First fires, now floods: British Columbia and Washington reeling from atmospheric river

-This particular atmospheric river is rated a level 4 out of 5, meaning its effects are predicted to be “extreme” or mostly hazardous, mainly due to the potential flooding and avalanches.
+This particular atmospheric river is rated a level 4 out of 5, meaning its effects are predicted to be “extreme” or mostly hazardous, mainly because of the potential flooding and avalanches.
 But it may be beneficial in some respects since its rain and snow boost water supplies.

 Rainfall totals of 2 to 3 inches are forecast for lower elevations and up to 3 to 6 inches in the mountains.
-The higher totals are predicted in the mountains since atmospheric rivers carry the bulk of their moisture several thousand feet above the ground.
+The higher totals are predicted in the mountains because atmospheric rivers carry the bulk of their moisture several thousand feet above the ground.

-Due to origins in the tropics, the atmospheric river is drawing in mild air at unusually high altitudes, bringing rain rather than snow as high as 6,000 to 8,000 feet, increasing the avalanche threat through late Monday.
+Because of origins in the tropics, the atmospheric river is drawing in mild air at unusually high altitudes, bringing rain rather than snow as high as 6,000 to 8,000 feet, increasing the avalanche threat through late Monday.

 “Heavy rain and snow along with warming temperatures and strong winds will create very dangerous avalanche conditions,” the avalanche warning for the Cascades states.
 “Avalanches may become very large and destructive, and run to valley bottoms.”